sudeokan/Trade-networks-of-celluloid-film-manufacturing/README.md

 ## Usage

+python preprocessing_A.py and preprocessing_B.py
+- Extracts city names from raw, unstructured address text
+- Filters out non-geographic noise and business terms
+- Standardizes results into a clean City/Country format

 python standardize_locations.py
-- Cleans city and country names
+- Combines datasets and makes city/country names consistent
-- Fixes formatting issues in the dataset
+- Fixes spelling, accents, and different language versions
+- Groups local districts and neighborhoods into their parent cities

 python get_coordinates_and_distances.py
 - Converts city names into geographic coordinates
-- Calculates distance from Antwerp
+- Calculates distance from a given city

 prompts
-- example of prompts that were used in generative ai platforms for preprocessing part of the data
+- example of prompts that were used in generative AI platforms for preprocessing part of the data

 Adressen_A.csv and Adressen_B.csv
-- our raw dataset
+- raw datasets

 cleaned_addresses_A.csv and cleaned_addresses_B.csv
-- manually preprocessed dataset
+- preprocessed datasets